sheehyjohn/passiveToActiveInteractions/README.md

 **[Live Demo](https://passivetoactiveinteractions.netlify.app/)**

+There are occasional synch issues with the online version and if this occurs, it is recommeneded to run a version locally.

-Start the project by Download the Repository.
+Start the project by downloading/forkting this repository.
-Node/NPM needs to be installed
+Node/NPM need to be installed
 Open downloaded directory in terminal

 ```